frankpn/VideoStreamingIPFS/README.md

-# VideoStreamingIPFS
+# VideoStreamingAppIPFS
-A video streaming app that uses IPFS as its backend storage
+A video streaming that you can upload videos to and watch videos that have been uploaded to it